YvesW/default-minimap-zoom/README.md

 ![Example config](src/main/resources/img/example-config.PNG)<br>

 If you experience any issues or have any concerns, please reach out to YvesW via a GitHub Issue, by Discord direct messaging or via the RuneLite Discord by mentioning @Yves W.

+## Changelog

+01-2023:
+- Added recalculation of the minimap area in case the minimap gets moved by the user.
+Hopping or flicking the option off and on is no longer needed.